metatensor/metatensor/docs/src/atomistic/outputs/energy.rst

 Energy uncertainty
 ------------------

-The ``"energy_ensemble"`` key in the model outputs is associated with the uncertainty on the ``energy``, corresponding to the expected standard deviation of the predictions when compared to the ground truth.
+The ``"energy_uncertainty"`` key in the model outputs is associated with the uncertainty on the ``energy``, corresponding to the expected standard deviation of the predictions when compared to the ground truth.